 As they raised families and pursued careers, older adults also helped foster and strengthen the communities around them.

 The world has changed considerably throughout their lives.
-And even so, they continue to volunteer and give of their time and resources to serve however they can.
+And even so, they continue to volunteer and give their time and resources to serve however they can.
 Seniors deserve recognition for their efforts, whatever they may be.

 The History Of Older Americans Month

 In 1963, President John F. Kennedy and part of the National Council of Senior Citizens came together in the hope that they could solve the mounting burdens for the country’s older population.

 Then, one-third of America’s 17 million seniors 65 and above lived below the poverty line and lacked access to many of the social programs we have today.

 With this in mind, Kennedy and the NCSC established May as Senior Citizens month to promote awareness about these concerns and acknowledge their contributions.

 Later, when President Lyndon B. Johnson signed the Older Americans Act into law in 1965, May officially became Older Americans Month.

 The Older Americans Act was built upon Kennedy’s initiative, significantly increasing awareness and fostering community engagement.

 Additionally, the bill created a definitive, positive change for older Americans, such as financial and federal aid for the country’s aging population.
 Furthermore, it also: